 - Authentication Key Encryption key used to authenticate logon access for client.
-Do not use blank spaces in the string.
+Enclose any string containing blank spaces in double quotes.
 (Maximum length: 48 characters) - Confirm Authentication Key Re-type the string entered in the previous field to ensure no errors were made.
 The switch will not change the encryption key if these two fields do not match.